AlphaX-Projects/lightwalletd/docs/architecture.md

 The frontend is the component that talks to clients.

-It exposes an API that allows a client to query for current blockheight, request ranges of compact block data, request specific transaction details, and send new Zcash transactions.
+It exposes an API that allows a client to query for current blockheight, request ranges of compact block data, request specific transaction details, and send new Pirate transactions.

 The API is specified in [Protocol Buffers](https://developers.google.com/protocol-buffers/) and implemented using [gRPC](https://grpc.io).
 You can find the exact details in [these files](https://github.com/AlphaX-Projects/lightwalletd/tree/master/walletrpc).